Just as diet can have a positive or negative impact on heart, brain and bone health, your colon's overall health can be affected by what you eat.

 Eating a high-fiber diet is good for overall intestinal and colon health.

-Fiber aids colon health by helping to keep you regular and prevent constipation.
+Fiber aids colon health by helping to keep you regular and prevent constipation by moving foods through your gastrointestinal tract.
 This may then lower your risk of developing hemorrhoids and small pouches in your colon that can lead to diverticular disease.

 5. Choose grains wisely.

-Whole grains are foods that contain all their essential parts and naturally occurring nutrients.
+Whole grains are grain products that have not been stripped of their nutrient and fiber-packed exterior.
 The Dietary Guidelines for Americans recommend that all adults eat at least half of their daily grains as whole grains, about three to five servings.

 Make screening a priority

 While eating right can help keep your colon happy, the most powerful way to prevent colon cancer is through screening.
-A colonoscopy is a structural examination of the colon that allows physicians to both screen for and prevent colorectal cancer.
+A colonoscopy is an examination of the colon that allows physicians to both screen for and prevent colorectal cancer.

-"Colonoscopy reduces the risk of developing colon cancer because we can find precancerous polyps during the test and remove them," says Melson.
-"This test is unique to most screening tests because we can actually look for precancerous growths and remove them during the procedure, which ultimately reduces a person’s risk of developing colon cancer."
+"Colonoscopy reduces the risk of developing colon cancer because precancerous polyps can be detected during the test and removed," Dr. Ravindra says.
+"This test is unique to most screening tests because it can actually look for precancerous growths and remove them during the procedure, which ultimately reduces a person’s risk of developing colon cancer."

 If detected early, up to 95% of colorectal cancers are curable, according to the Colon Cancer Foundation.
-"Colon cancer is a largely treatable condition," says Melson.
+"Colon cancer is a largely treatable condition," Dr. Ravindra says.
 "For colorectal cancer, we have a test, it is not complicated and it is extremely effective in preventing it and catching it early.”